ewaldmire/ascender/docs/development/kind.md

 awx-operator-controller-manager   1/1     1            1           16h
 ```

-## Deploy Ascender into Kind Cluster using the AWX Operator
+## Deploy climber into Kind Cluster using the AWX Operator

-If you have not made any changes to the Ascender Dockerfile, run the following
+If you have not made any changes to the climber Dockerfile, run the following
 command.
 If you need to test out changes to the Dockerfile, see the
-"Custom Ascender Development Image for Kubernetes" section below.
+"Custom climber Development Image for Kubernetes" section below.

 In the root of awx-operator: